Domestic Dreamboat

 • 1 teaspoon salt

-• ½ cup (1 stick) softened unsalted butter, cut into pieces
+• ½ cup (1 stick) softened unsalted butter cut into pieces

-• 3 Tablespoons canola oil
+• 3 Tablespoons canola oil or other neutral-flavored cooking oil

-• 2 large eggs, at room temperature
+• 2 large eggs at room temperature

 • 1 teaspoon vanilla extract